Multigroup Thermal Radiation Transport with Tensor Trains: Test Problems

 where $A$ denotes the initial Gaussian amplitude, and both the initial time $t_{0,f}$ and the scattering diffusion coefficient $D_f := c / (3 \rho \kappa_{s,f})$ can be group dependent \citep{sekora10, jiang14, jiang21}.

 We initialize an isotropic field $I_f(t=0, x, \nu, \theta, \phi) = J_f(t=0, x; t_0 = t_{0,f})$ and allow it to diffuse.
-We set $t_{0,f} \propto 1/D_f$ to ensure identical initial conditions for every group.
-We set constants $\rho$, $A$, and $c$ to $1$ each and use $128$ spatial cells distributed in $[-5, 5]$, $100$ frequency bins, and $1024 \times 2048$ angles to simulate the problem at a rounding tolerance of $10^{-14}$ (i.e., $\sim$round-off).
+We set \revtext{$A=1$ and $t_{0,f} = 10^{-3}/D_f$} to ensure identical initial conditions for every group.
+We set constants $\rho$, $A$, and $c$ to $1$ each and use $128$ spatial cells distributed in $[-5, 5]$, $100$ frequency bins, and $1024 \times 2048$ angles to simulate the problem \revtext{(CFL = 1)}.
 Since this problem is positioned well into the diffusive regime, we evolve the transport operator via the Rusanov flux with a wavespeed $S^+=0$ (i.e., a pure finite difference).
 For the test, the scattering opacities $\kappa_{s,f}$ are sampled uniformly from $[1000, \kappa_s^{\textit{max}}]$.
 We study the impact of expanding the range of the uniform distribution on the TT ranks by varying $\kappa_s^\textit{max}$.
-Increasing this range leads to greater spatial variability in the solution across different frequency groups.
+Increasing this range leads to greater spatial variability in the solution across different frequency groups. \revtext{This behavior can be observed in Figure \ref{fig:diffusion}.}

 The multigroup Gaussian diffusion problem serves not only as a validation test for the correct implementation of the scattering term in the solver, but also as an important benchmark for assessing the applicability of the multigroup formulation.
 In the previous tests, the radiation energy density could be written as a simple product of a frequency-dependent factor and a spatially dependent factor.
 In contrast, in Equation \eqref{eq:diffusion} the spatial and frequency dimensions are more strongly coupled, suggesting an internal rank of $Z$ greater than one.
 This coupling makes the problem interesting both in terms of the internal structure of $Z$ and its implications for the resulting TT ranks.